 At the dawn of World War II in 1939, Josef Stalin sent over half a million men across Russia’s western border to invade Finland.
-For three months, the two countries fought in the Winter War, and in an unexpected underdog victory, Finland emerged victorious; no doubt due, in part, to a tiny farmer-turned-sniper named Simo Hayha.
+It was a move that would cost tens of thousands of lives — and it was the beginning of the legend of Simo Häyhä.

 Simo Häyhä Becomes The White Death

-And stumble through they did.
+And stumble they did.

-Over the course of the Winter War, which lasted roughly 100 days, Hayha killed between 500 to 542 Russian soldiers, all with his antiquated rifle.
-While his comrades were using state-of-the-art telescopic lenses to zoom in on their targets, Hayha was fighting with an iron sight, which he felt gave him a more precise target.
+Over the course of the Winter War, which lasted roughly 100 days, Häyhä killed between 500 and 542 Russian soldiers, all with his antiquated rifle.
+While his comrades were using state-of-the-art telescopic lenses to zoom in on their targets, Häyhä was fighting with an iron sight, which he felt gave him a more precise target.

 He’d also developed an almost foolproof way of not being sighted.

-On top of his white camouflage, he would build up snow drifts around his position to obscure him further.
-The snow banks also served as padding for his rifle and stopped the puff of snow from being stirred up by the force of the gunshots.
-As he lay on the ground in wait, he would hold snow in his mouth to stop his steamy breaths from betraying his position.
+On top of his white camouflage, he would build up snow drifts around his position to further obscure himself.
+The snow banks also served as padding for his rifle and prevented the force of his gunshots from stirring up a puff of snow that an enemy could use to locate him.

-Before long, Hayha had gained a reputation amongst the Russians as the “White Death,” the tiny sniper who lay in wait and could hardly be seen in the snow.
+Before long, Häyhä had gained a reputation among the Russians as the “White Death,” the tiny sniper who lay in wait and could hardly be seen in the snow.

-Unfortunately, 11 days before the Winter War ended, Simo Hayha was finally struck.
+Unfortunately, 11 days before the Winter War ended, Simo Häyhä was finally struck.
 A Soviet soldier caught sight of him and shot him in the jaw, landing him in a coma for 11 days.
 He awoke as the peace treaties were being drawn up with half of his face missing.